8 Best Renters Insurance Companies in Maryland of 2026

 “Advantage” increases coverage limits well above the basic policy limit.

-“Plus” waives your deductible if the loss of property exceeds $50,000.
+“Plus” waives your deductible if the property loss exceeds $50,000.

 It also increases coverage limits by adding coverage for pets, business personal property, and more.